 Towing & Storage

-• Towing incidents on NZ roads are a common source of trailer boat insurance claims
+• Towing incidents on Australian highways are a common source of trailer boat insurance claims, particularly over long distances

-• Boat and trailer theft from driveways is a significant issue in some areas
+• Boat and trailer theft from suburban driveways is a notable issue in major metropolitan areas

-• Secure storage (locked garages, commercial yards) can reduce your insurance premium
+• Secure storage (locked garages, commercial boat storage facilities) can reduce your insurance premium

-• Trailer maintenance (bearings, lights, tyres, WoF) is essential for safe towing and valid insurance
+• Trailer maintenance - bearings, rollers, lights, tyres, and registration - is essential for safe towing and valid insurance cover

 Insurance Tips for Trailer Boat Owners